Interface Asset - Excel

 - Do not use "State" or "Row" as a column name.
 These are a

 - Only PDF documents can be read from an excel reference.

 IntuiFace will not read Office documents referenced in

 - The name of a spreadsheet must contain at least one character.
-A spreadsheet with a name comprised only of numbers will not import successfully.

 If you want to rebuild the experience in the above video on your own, you can download the Excel file used in the video from here.

 In Composer's Experiences panel you will find - in the Samples tab - several examples using the Excel Interface Asset as a data source: